IT WORLD CANADA CURATED: Canadian-educated Scott Morrison, was the first employee of the company. Now chief technology officer, talks about his career

-, with offices in Washington, D.C. and Vancouver, which sells solutions for API management, mobile acccess, SOA governance and cloud integration.
+Canadian-educated Scott Morrison started as a medical researcher before joining IBM.
+Now he’s chief technology officer at Layer 7 Technologies, with offices in Washington, D.C. and Vancouver, which sells solutions for API management, mobile acccess, SOA governance and cloud integration.

 In this interview with ComputerWorld U.S., he recalls an important lesson he learned in managing staff at IBM’s Toronto lab, the challenges facing chief technology officers and his management style.